-There are some problems that you may find difficult to talk to other people about.
-You may also find it difficult to talk to your doctor about them.
+There are some problems that you may find difficult to talk about.
+You may also find it difficult to talk with your doctor about them.
 Your GP or practice nurse will provide support and offer advice on how to deal with them.
 They will have seen these problems many times before and will not laugh at you or think you silly for asking for help.
 Some common problems are listed below.
 For most of the problems listed, there is more information available when you follow the links provided.

 Anogenital (anal or genital) warts

 Anogenital warts are small lumps that develop on the genitals and/or around the back passage (anus).
 They are caused by a virus called the human papillomavirus (HPV).
 There are over 100 types of this virus.
 The virus is passed on by sexual contact.
 You need close skin-to-skin contact to pass on the virus.
 This means that you do not necessarily need to have penetrative sex to pass on infection.
 Sharing sex toys may also pass on infection.
 Very rarely, anogenital warts may be passed on from hand warts.
 They may also rarely be passed on to a baby when a woman gives birth.

 Treatment options include chemicals or physical treatments such as freezing to destroy the warts.
 If you have anogenital warts, you will usually be advised to have tests to check for other sexually transmitted infections.

 In most cases of persistent bad breath, the smell comes from a build-up of germs (bacteria) within the mouth - for example, in: